ibm-cloud-docs/vpc/file_storage_vpc_view.md

 For more information, see [ibm_is_share](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_share){: external}.

-### View mount targets that are associated to a file share with Terraform
+### Viewing mount targets that are associated to a file share with Terraform
 {: #fs-view-mount-targets-terraform}

 Import the list of mount targets that are associated with a file share as a read-only data source.
 Identify the file share by its ID.